mvtavares/fabric-k8s/docs/CHANNELS.md

 # Channels

-Once the test network peers and orderers have been started, and the network identities have been registered and enrolled with the ECert CA, we can construct a channel linking the participants of the test network blockchain.
+Once the network peers and orderers have been started, and the network identities have been registered and enrolled with the ECert CA, we can construct a channel linking the participants of the network blockchain.

 ## TL/DR :